PaulFremont3/metaT_AO_NAO/Main_analysis/Figure_S3/README.md

-Jupyter notebook to generate figure S3
+Jupyter notebook and data to generate figure S3